 Contributors & Sessions

-The day will be hosted by Kenneth Tharp, Director of the Africa Centre.
+The day was hosted by Kenneth Tharp, Director of the Africa Centre.

-There will be main stage contributions from teacher, trainer and author Debra Kidd, creative producer and arts adviser Elizabeth Lynch, education journalist Laura McInerney and Cat Scutt, Director of Education and Research at the Chartered College of Teaching
+There were main stage contributions from teacher, trainer and author Debra Kidd, creative producer and arts adviser Elizabeth Lynch, education journalist Laura McInerney and Cat Scutt, Director of Education and Research at the Chartered College of Teaching

-At the centre of the day we are hosting Commissions of Enquiry.
-These extended workshops will be facilitated by a range of experts and will tackle big questions around ensuring progression before feeding into the final plenary.
+At the centre of the day, eight Commissions of Enquiry took place.
+These extended workshops were facilitated by a range of experts and tackled big questions around ensuring progression before feeding into the final plenary.

-You can read more about all of the Commissions of Enquiry that are taking place here.
+You can read more about all of the Commissions of Enquiry that took place here.